If you are interested in pursuing a career in writing, this guide will tell you the thirteen best colleges for creative writing.

 If you’re interested in applying to Brown, take a look at our complete guide on how to get into this excellent school.

-While Yale University also ranked number three in Writing in the Disciplines, it does not offer specific Creative Writing minors or majors.
-However, Yale offers English students the opportunity to concentrate on creative writing by taking numerous creative writing courses the school offers.
+While Yale University also ranked number two in Writing in the Disciplines, it does not offer specific Creative Writing minors or majors.
+However, Yale offers English students the opportunity to concentrate on creative writing by taking numerous related courses.

 Graduate students may also join the MFA in Creative Writing program, where they will gain hands-on experience editing and publishing fiction, poetry, essays, and more for EPOCH Magazine.

-Harvard University is a prestigious school that’s on everyone’s radar when they consider attending university.
-Ranking eighth in Writing in the Disciplines, Harvard’s prestige extends into the realm of the arts.
+Harvard University is a prestigious school that’s on many students’ radars when they consider attending university.
+Tying with Cornell for the fourth spot in Writing in the Disciplines, Harvard’s prestige extends into the realm of the arts.

-Despite being one of the oldest colleges in America, Princeton University consistently ranks as one of the best universities in the world.
-It ranks thirteenth in Writing in the Disciplines.
+Princeton University is one of the oldest colleges in the U.S. and consistently ranks as one of the best universities in the world.
+It ranks tenth in U.S. News’ Writing in the Disciplines list.
+Not only is Princeton a great college for writing, but it’s also ranked as the best university in the nation.

 Princeton University offers an English B.A. and a creative writing program that these undergraduate students can join in combination with their B.A.
 In this program, students work alongside actual practicing writers to gain the most authentic knowledge and experience.